-Backtrack Route 311 to check in to whichever accommodation you have chosen for your stay, then head to Starr Hill Pilot Brewery & Side Stage in Roanoke for some fall-inspired craft beer.
+Backtrack Route 311 into the Roanoke Valley and then head to Starr Hill Pilot Brewery & Side Stage in Roanoke for some fall-inspired craft beer.
 You can enjoy seasonal brews like the Last Leaf Maple Brown Ale, Festie Oktoberfest Lager and the Little Red RooStarr Coffee Cream Stout.

 Looking for more fall flavors?
-Check out this list of pumpkin-inspired products you have to try!
+Check out this list of fall-inspired beers you have to try!

 Day two should include more foliage, of course.
 Take scenic Route 220 to Rocky Mount where there’s plenty of great comfort food waiting.
 Try the biscuits and gravy at Ruth’s Place or The Hub Restaurant.
 We’ll let you decide which makes it better, but don’t fill up!
 The next stop is mandatory for any sweet tooth!

 Take Route 122 north out of Rocky Mount and keep an eye peeled for The Homestead Creamery.
 They offer a special pumpkin ice cream this time of year, but of course, you can get the much adored chocolate, vanilla, or strawberry, too.
 Be sure to meet the moos while you’re there.